 Relationship building is one of the best-known qualities for business development.
 Exploring a candidate’s network is a great indication of suitability.
 We all know the theory of six degrees of separation.
 Today, with all the methods of connecting, it is more likely to be three degrees apart.
 An extensive network of relationships and the ability to maintain those relationships will pay off time and time again.
 Someone who can find people who know people, who know industries, who know solutions or innovations can make all the difference.
 Is your candidate a natural relationship builder?

 Persistence is another critical trait for business development.
 It is too easy to give up when prospects don't respond or "go dark" yet that is the prospect’s behavior all too often.
 Statistics show that you have to make 8 – 18 attempts before getting through.
 Giving up at number seven might miss out on a big opportunity.
 Selling is a process and often a long and frustrating one.
 The bigger the client, the longer the process might take.
 The risk is bigger, but so is the reward.
-Without persistent to hang in over the long haul, you’ll have to churn though so many opportunities to find one that responds that quickly.
+Without persistence to hang in over the long haul, you’ll have to churn through so many opportunities to find one that responds that quickly.
 Business development is both a marathon and a sprint.
 You have to take the time to do it right or the frustration will choke you.
-Does your candidate have a half empty or half full attitude?
+Does your candidate have a half-empty or half-full attitude?

 Above all, be yourself